gilbertchen/duplicacy/DESIGN.md

 }
 ```

-Under the extreme case of the respository remainging unchanged since last backup, no new chunks will be uploaded, as shown by the output of a real run:
+If the respository has not been touched since last backup, a new backup operation will not create any new chunks,
+as shown by the following output from a real use case:

 ```
 $ duplicacy backup -stats